markotoplak/toplak.io/content/tdj.en.md

 Pugliese and Troilo.
 All four kept developing through multiple decades.
 The longer I dance, the more I appreciate them.
 It seems to me that every tone in their music carries a special feeling.
-I prefer early D'Arienzo to early Biagi, late Di Sarli to late Biagi, early Di Sarli to early Demare, Troilo to Calo.
+I prefer early D'Arienzo to early Biagi, late Di Sarli to late Biagi, early Di Sarli to Demare, early Pugliese or Troilo to Calo.

 I play other orchestras sparingly.
 I love Laurenz, D'Agostino, and Fresedo.
 I also like to dance to newer tangos.
 My favorite modern orchestra is Tango Bardo.